mjoblin/neotiles/docs/pages/api.rst

 Main classes:

-* :class:`~TileManager` - Manages all the tiles being displayed on a neopixel matrix.
+* :class:`TileManager` - Manages all the tiles being displayed on a neopixel matrix.
-* :class:`~TileHandler` - Handles the data and pixel-coloring needs of a single tile.
+* :class:`TileHandler` - Handles the data and pixel-coloring needs of a single tile.
-* :class:`~PixelColor` - The color of a single neopixel.
+* :class:`PixelColor` - The color of a single neopixel.

 Supporting classes:

-* :class:`~TilePosition` - The position of a tile inside the larger neopixel matrix.
+* :class:`TilePosition` - The position of a tile inside the larger neopixel matrix.
-* :class:`~TileSize` - The size of a tile (in cols and rows).
+* :class:`TileSize` - The size of a tile (in cols and rows).
-* :class:`~PixelPosition` - The position of a neopixel inside a tile.
+* :class:`PixelPosition` - The position of a neopixel inside a tile.
-* :class:`~NeoTilesError` - Exception raised when neotiles encounters a problem.
+* :class:`exceptions.NeoTilesError` - Exception raised when neotiles encounters a problem.

 Main classes
 ------------